Opty-Fi/defi-adapter-kit/README.md

 yarn install
 ```

+One of the most important dependencies is @optyfi/defi-legos.
+In that package, OptyFi's dev team has included all the interfaces that need to be implemented in order to create a proper adapter.
+You will find the links below.

 ### What is a DeFiAdapter

 - DeFi adapter is a vital building block for executing [opty.fi](https://opty.fi)'s network of strategies.
 It is the bridge that allows our vaults to invest in a protocol.
 - Specifications for DeFi adapter help perform :
   - transactions like deposit, withdraw, staking, un-staking, adding liquidity, claim reward and harvesting of the reward.
   - read calls for liquidity pool token contract address, liquidity pool token balance, staked token balance, balance in underlying token of both staked and non-staked liquidity pool token, unclaimed reward tokens and reward token contract address
-- A DeFi Adapter smart contract requires implementation of following interfaces :
+- A DeFi Adapter smart contract requires implementation of following interfaces:
   - [IAdapter.sol](https://github.com/Opty-Fi/defi-legos/tree/main/src/interfaces/defiAdapters/contracts/IAdapter.sol) **(Mandatory)**
   - [IAdapterInvestLimit.sol](https://github.com/Opty-Fi/defi-legos/tree/main/src/interfaces/defiAdapters/contracts/IAdapterInvestLimit.sol) **(Mandatory)**
   - [IAdapterHarvestReward.sol](https://github.com/Opty-Fi/defi-legos/tree/main/src/interfaces/defiAdapters/contracts/IAdapterHarvestReward.sol) **(Optional)**